Magnetization and phase transition induced by circularly polarized laser in quantum magnets

-where $B=2A$, and the $z$-direction magnetic field $\Omega$ comes from the ``flavor Zeeman term".
-Different blocks are related through a simple energy shift in an integer multiple of $\Omega$.
-The obtained effective Hamiltonian, represents nothing but a spin system in a slanted magnetic field $\boldsymbol{B}_{\rm eff}=(B,0,\Omega)$ (Fig.~\ref{fig:Floquet}(a)).
-The above discussion is applicable to any lattice structures other than the chains considered here.
-We can note in passing that the effective description in the Floquet picture has a resemblance with the electron spin resonance (e.g., Ref.~\onlinecite{Oshikawa99}), where the role of the external magnetic field is now played by the laser frequency $\Omega$.
-Now it is not difficult to understand the mechanism of the laser-induced magnetization process.
-Excited states with $S_{\rm tot}^{z}=\pm j\;(j>0)$ are initially degenerate due to the spin inversion symmetry.
-When the laser is applied, the ``longitudinal magnetic field" $\Omega$ lifts the degeneracy due to the Zeeman effect and the Floquet energy levels split as $E_{j}\to E_{j}\mp j\Omega$ as shown in Fig.~\ref{fig:Floquet}(b).
-The ``transverse field" $B$ acts to hybridize the states having different $S_{\rm tot}^{z}$'s.
-The hybridization becomes larger as the Floquet quasi-energy levels come closer.
-Since $S_{\rm tot}^{z}=+j$ states approaches the GS while $S_{\rm tot}^{z}=-j$ states departs from the GS, the GS primarily hybridizes with $S_{\rm tot}^{z}=+j$ states, which is precisely why a positive net magnetization appears.
+which is simply a spin system in a slanted magnetic field $\boldsymbol{B}_{\rm eff}=(B,0,\Omega)$ with $B=2A$ [Fig.~\ref{fig:Floquet}(a)].
+We note that this mapping is applicable to arbitrary lattice structures other than the chain considered here.
+We also note that the effective description has resemblance with the problem of electron spin resonance (e.g., Ref.~\onlinecite{Oshikawa99}), where the role of the external magnetic field is here played by the laser frequency $\Omega$.
+Now the above treatment enables us to understand the mechanism of the laser-induced magnetization process.
+Excited states with $S_{\rm tot}^{z}=\pm j\;(j>0)$ are initially degenerate due to the spin inversion symmetry ($S_{i}^{z}\to-S_{i}^{z}$).
+When the laser is turned on, the ``longitudinal magnetic field'' $\propto \Omega$ lifts the degeneracy due to the Zeeman effect and the energy levels split into $E_{j}\to E_{j}\mp j\Omega$ as shown in Fig.~\ref{fig:Floquet}(b).
+The transverse field $B$ acts to hybridize the states having different $S_{\rm tot}^{z}$'s.
+The hybridization becomes larger as the energies come closer to each other.
+Since $S_{\rm tot}^{z}=+j$ states approach the GS while $S_{\rm tot}^{z}=-j$ states depart from it, the GS primarily hybridizes with $S_{\rm tot}^{z}=+j$ states, which is precisely why a positive net magnetization appears.